Welcome to the WellStart Coach Training Academy!

 You’ll be able to ask questions, share experiences, get feedback, and connect with other participants in the program.

 The community we build will be one of the most valuable aspects of your participation.
+Many WellStart Coach grads have formed lifelong friendships with other members of their cohort.

-Ongoing Monthly Demo Debrief Calls
+Ongoing Monthly "Reunion" Calls

 Once you have completed the course, we’ll meet once a month and practice live coaching or discuss and debrief a recorded coaching session submitted by one of the participants in this program.
 If it’s you, you’ll get permission from your client to record a session and share it with the group.